 A gentle scraping of the skin surface using a smooth tool to increase circulation.
 Leaves similar markings as the cups, but also dissipates after a few days.
 The discoloration is due to the blood stagnation raising to the surface to be expelled.
 The darker the color, the more the body needed it

 Castor oil packs are a traditional remedy that are said to help with skin, liver or digestive conditions because of the special fatty acids in castor oil.
 The heat from the hot pack allows the castor oil to sink deeper into the skin, muscles, and fascia (connective tissue) of the area.
 Adding liniments can further benefit pain conditions while relaxing the muscles and soothing the area.

 Dried mugwort leaves are rolled into a stick or placed on the end of needles, then burned as a warming therapy during treatment.

-*Where acupuncture needles initiate movement and circulation while promoting your body’s own supplementing tendencies, moxibustion and herbs add strength from external sources helping the recovery process.
+Where acupuncture needles initiate movement and circulation while promoting your body’s own supplementing tendencies, moxibustion and herbs add strength and nourishment directly to the body.

 *Note: I use smokeless moxa in my office, eliminating the smoke and strong smell of traditional moxibustion.

 ION PUMPING CORDS

 Designed by Dr. Manaka of Japan, Ion Pumping Cords are the fastest, and most effective way to move Qi exactly where it needs to go.

 A germanium diode in the center of the cord directs the flow of Qi from the black clip to the red clip, which redistributes excess Qi to deficient points via acupuncture needles to create balance.